-The sustainable investments which the sub-fund intends to make for part of the portfolio aim to have a positive environmental and social impact in the long term.
+The sustainable investments which the sub-fund intends to make for part of the portfolio aim to contribute to a reduction in greenhouse gas emissions by means of exclusions and the use of climate indicators in the analysis of companies, and they aim to have a positive environmental and social impact in the long term.

-The sustainable investments held in the sub-fund do not systematically take account of one of more environmental objectives.
-Nevertheless, having undergone Candriam's proprietary ESG analysis and filtering, such sustainable investments may over the long term contribute to one or more of the following environmental objectives as set out in Article 9 of Regulation (EU) 2020/852:
+Concerning sustainable investments with environmental objectives, the sub-fund, through its sustainable investments defined by Candriam's exclusive ESG analysis, may over the long-term contribute to one or more of the following environmental objectives as set out in Article 9 of Regulation (EU) 2020/852:

 - a) climate change mitigation,

 - b) climate change adaptation,

 - c) the sustainable use and protection of water and marine resources,

 - d) the transition to a circular economy,

-- e)pollution prevention and control.
+- e) pollution prevention and control.